Dunia-khanfa/Customer-Payments-Dashboard/README.md

 What are the preferred payment methods among customers?

 🛠️ Technologies Used

 Excel: For data preprocessing and initial analysis.

 Power BI: For interactive data visualization and dashboard creation.

-Customer Payments Dashboard image.pdf: Provides a visual representation of the dashboard layout.